jakeyeung/sortchicAllScripts/README.md

 lib/run_LDA_model.R is the script that takes input arguments and runs the LDA model.

 To use run_LDA_model.R all you need is a count matrix (in normal or sparse format) put into an object that can be accessed by "count.dat$counts" (I use the $counts here because Rsubread package creates this object, but in theory it can be made without Rsubread).

+** Installing things

+- Some packages are install.packages() some are through bioconductor

+- One exception: JFuncs is installed through github devtools::install_github("jakeyeung/JFuncs")